EVER WONDERED ABOUT GOD

 John 16:33 'Here on earth you will have many trials and sorrows.
 But take heart, because I (Christ) have overcome the world.'

+God created the universe and humans on earth with a purpose; for Him to love us and for us to love Him.
+Love, the ultimate purpose for creation.
 God gave us a free will to choose.
 Love can only be true if it is freely chosen.
 He totally respects our free will.
 He created us to freely chose to love Him.
-Not to choose God's love is to reject Him, to reject what is good.
+Not to choose God's love is to reject Him, to reject what is perfect goodness.
 What is not good is evil.
 Evil lies at the root of suffering, the natural consequence of evil.
-He, however, is in our suffering, and gives profound meaning to it in Him.
+He, however, is in our suffering and gives profound meaning to suffering and a way to find the God that created us for love, a love hard to describe to anyone who has not experienced it.
+But a love that will delight the human heart into eternity.

 Where there has been pain, there have been people who have sought after Him, where there has been excessive prosperity, there have been those who clenched their fists at Him.